romychab/effects-hilt-plugin/README.md

   }
   ```

-- Generic types are supported only for interface methods but not for the entire interface type.
+- Generic types are supported only for methods but not for the entire interface type.
   For example, you can write:

   ```kotlin